 Freeman was sole survivor of a tragic disaster on 9 February 1861, when his 12 fellow crew members drowned.

 This iconic image of Henry Freeman, Whitby coxswain, is from the Frank Meadow Sutcliffe Collection, Whitby.
+We are grateful for permission to use these images from the Sutcliffe Gallery, Whitby.

 Posing for the famous local photographer wearing the lifejacket that saved his life, has made Freeman famous throughout the world.